The Benefits of Mindfulness for Health's Online Group Sessions

 What you will receive

-- A handbook with weekly session summaries and home practice guidelines
+- Weekly session summaries and home practice guidelines

 - A link to guided mindfulness meditations for home practice